Trade Policy Alert Services Compared: Which Catches Your Change

 The Federal Register publishes every federal agency notice, including USTR proclamations on Section 301, Treasury notices on Section 122, Commerce/BIS notices on Section 232, and CBP notices on classification and valuation.
 Email subscriptions are free at federalregister.gov.

 What it does well: Comprehensive, authoritative, immediate.
-Every published notice arrives in your inbox.
+Every published notice arrives in your inbox, including the Section 232 automobile and MHDV proclamations and each quarterly auto-parts inclusion notice.

 Best for: Compliance teams with dedicated capacity to triage federal notices, or as a backstop for other monitoring approaches.